harel-coffee/hypoglycemia-modeling-auto/README.md

 4. Massachusetts Institute of Technology, Cambridge, MA, USA
 5. Rush University Medical Center, Chicago, IL, USA
 6. Harvard T.H.
 Chan School of Public Health, Boston, MA, USA

+Respository overview:

+code/: Contains all the scripts used to extract data from the eICU-CRD database and develop prediction models figures/: Contains all the figures included in the manuscript